JetBrains/teamcity-docker-images/README.md

   - Check the docker images by running ```docker-compose up``` in the directories like [checks/windows-local](checks/windows-local) or [checks/linux-local](checks/linux-local).
 - Push all repo changes.

+### To build custom TeamCity Agent, it is possible to leverage Dockerfiles we have provided
+- Please refer to the documentation regarding [custom TeamCity Agent Images for more information](custom/README.md).

 ### To build Docker images that were not provided in docker repositories, you could generate them by yourself

 - Ensure [Docker](https://www.docker.com/get-started) installed.